compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/presentation.md

 ### Universes

-The Compositeur Digital UX start page presents all the universes available.
+The Compositeur Digital UX start page presents all the universes available in a given source.

 ![Compositeur Digital UX start page - universes](../img/pres_universes.jpg)

-1. Depending on your device type, on the top left corner you can connect to your Compositeur Digital account ([see section Compositeur Digital UX account](../administrative_guide/account.md)).
+1. The list of all the available sources.
+In this example, there is a local source (`Documents`), three cloud sources, and one usb source.
-1. A tab displays all the universes available.
+1. The `New` tab displays all the universes available in the source.
+1. The `Open` tab contains all the projects started on this source.
+1. A refresh button allows you to reload the source if you have created new universes, or if you have deleted some universes.
-1. At the bottom of the page, a navigation bar offers you to access the settings of the application, and if you don't own a full version of Compositeur Digital UX, to buy one.
+1. The panel at the bottom allows you to quickly add new sources (local or cloud sources), to connect to your Office 365 tenant, and to access the settings of the app.
+From the settings you can add your Compositeur Digital license.

-If you don't have any universes when starting Compositeur Digital UX, a pop up will ask you to install the Demo Content.

-You can also start an empty workspace by clicking on:
+You can start an empty workspace by clicking on:
 ![Compositeur Digital UX empty workspace](../img/pres_icon_empty_universe.jpg)